dj kiki kudo is serving up kitchen wave techno beats

 It’s not easy to define Kiki Kudo.
 She’s a DJ, a chef whose ginger ratatouille is absolutely divine, a novelist and arts writer, a sometimes fashion designer, and she knows how to throw a mean dinner party.
 While Kiki only started making music last year she’s captured the attention of house music labels across the globe and she just released her first full length EP, Splashing, out today via Incienso.
 It’s a self-described mix of “nanotech pop, synth jams, kitchen wave, and listening techno.”
 She also calls it feel good, mellow, or sentimental techno.
 When should people listen to it?
 “All the time,” Kiki says.

 Kiki grew up just outside of Tokyo, coming of age in the city’s 90s dance music scene.
 She was into Japanese new wave, punk rock, and Madchester, a genre coming out of Manchester, England that fused alt-rock with acid house culture, psychedelia, and 60s pop.
-Japan’s birthed some of the most exciting talents in electronic music, and the 90s was when the underground flourished and nightclubs started popping up, often in Shibuya — the neighbourhood most record stores called home.
+Japan’s birthed some of the most exciting talents in electronic music, and the 90s was when the underground flourished and nightclubs started popping up, often in Shibuya — the neighborhood most record stores called home.
 Kiki met many DJs and producers, partying late into the night and often into the early morning.
 “We don’t have a close time, so it went very late,” Kiki says.
 “At eight in the morning, we were like, ‘Here’s beer.’
 Morning beer.”
 But despite her desire to learn through her peers, Kiki often felt discouraged. “[The scene] was kind of macho, but not with gender,” she says.
 “More like, if you have knowledge we can talk and you can play.”

 All the while, Kiki was writing.
 She’s published two Japanese novels, Parody of the World and 3 Sisters Sensation, which she describe as “avant garde pop,” experimental works inspired by the late East Village punk writer Kathy Acker.
 One thing led to another and Kiki moved to New York in 2011.
 She wrote art reviews for NYLON Japan (she still does) and DJed at Pianos on the Lower East Side to make extra cash.
 This is where she met many of her “party friends,” when she’d be the last one standing at 4am.
 “Crazy times,” she says.
 Kiki was fired from Pianos, but no matter, she’s now playing sets throughout the city and making appearances at international festivals.
 Through mutual friends, she met her partner Brian Close, a fellow DJ, multimedia artist, and designer.
 He encouraged Kiki to start making her own tracks and can often be found leading a drum circle in their soho apartment.